 Abrasive, Adsorbent, Opacifying

-Ideal to use in cleansing masks for acne prone skin, teenage skin and as a weekly facial cleanse for all skin types as it has antimicrobial properties.
+Ideal to use in cleansing masks for acne prone skin, teenage skin and as a weekly facial cleanse for all skin types.

 It will balance oily skin and hair by removing excess sebum.
 Excellent when followed by creams, lotion or serums containing Geranium Essential Oil which also has a balancing effect.